regl-project/regl/API.md

 #### `this`

 While `regl` strives to provide a stateless API, there are a few cases where it can be useful to cache state locally to a specific command.
 One way to achieve this is to use objects.
-When a regl command is executed as a member function of an object, the `this` parameter is set to the object on which it was called and is passed to all computed parameters.
+When a regl command is run as a member function of an object, the `this` parameter is set to the object on which it was called and is passed to all computed parameters.
 For example, this shows how to use regl to create a simple reusable mesh object,

 ```javascript
 // First we create a constructor